Understanding Cholesterol Lowering

-At Esperion, we are leveraging our experience and understanding of key biological pathways to develop novel oral, once-daily small molecule therapies to lower elevated levels of LDL-C (hypercholesterolemia) and beneficially impact other cardiometabolic risk factors including hsCRP, a key measure of inflammation.
+At Esperion, we are leveraging our experience and understanding of key biological pathways to develop and commercialize first-in-class, oral, low-density lipoprotein cholesterol (LDL-C) lowering therapies for patients with elevated LDL-C.

-In the past, cholesterol drug discovery and development efforts were aimed primarily at therapies designed to inhibit a key enzyme on the cholesterol synthesis pathway— HMG coA Reductase.
-Esperion’s founder, Dr. Roger Newton, co-discovered and helped lead the development of the most successful drug to inhibit HMG coA Reductase – atorvastatin calcium, or Lipitor.
+In the past, cholesterol drug discovery and development efforts were aimed primarily at therapies designed to inhibit a key enzyme on the cholesterol biosynthesis pathway, HMG-CoA reductase.
+Esperion’s founder, Dr. Roger Newton, co-discovered and helped lead the development of the most successful drug to inhibit HMG-CoA reductase, Lipitor® (atorvastatin calcium).

-ETC-1002, our novel, first-in-class, orally available, once-daily, small molecule for lowering LDL-C is absorbed rapidly in the small intestine.
+Bempedoic Acid (ETC-1002), our novel, first-in-class, orally available, once-daily, small molecule for lowering elevated LDL-C is absorbed rapidly in the small intestine.
 It enters the liver through cell surface receptors different from those transporters that selectively take up statins.

-Once in the liver, ETC-1002 inhibits ACL and activates AMPK.
-Pre-clinical studies show that in the liver, ETC-1002 is converted to a derivative coenzyme, or ETC-1002-CoA, which directly inhibits ACL, a key enzyme that supplies substrate for cholesterol and fatty acid synthesis, as well as glucose production in the liver.
+Once in the liver, bempedoic acid inhibits ACL.
+Pre-clinical studies show that in the liver, bempedoic acid is converted to a derivative coenzyme, or ETC-1002-CoA, which directly inhibits ACL, a key enzyme that supplies substrate for cholesterol and fatty acid synthesis in the liver.

 BEMPEDOIC ACID Has Reduced Potential for Muscle-Related SIDE EFFECTS